adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, appearance textareas persist data [complete]

+As a player, if I start typing in the alignment field, OGL data auto-completes [complete]

-As a player, if I start typing in the race field, OGL data auto-completes
+As a player, if I start typing in the race field, OGL data auto-completes [complete]

-As a player, if I start typing in the class field, OGL data auto-completes
+As a player, if I start typing in the class field, OGL data auto-completes [complete]

-As a player, if I start typing in the background field, OGL data auto-completes
+As a player, if I start typing in the background field, OGL data auto-completes [complete]

 Global Page